replicatedhq/troubleshoot/design/proposal-updateable-specs.md

 ## Impact on kURL and kots

-For kURL, each component/addon installed could include adding a URI pointing at a specific spec that
+For kURL, each component/addon installed could include adding a URI pointing at a specific spec for that component, which could be updated independently of other components.

 ## Limitations